16 November 2016

 At Recycled Mats, we talk a lot about making ethical mats.
-Our core business is stocking a range of comfy, practical mats that are made from repurposed materials, like car tyres and drink bottles.
+Our core business is stocking a range of comfy, practical mats that are made from repurposed materials, like car tyres and plastics.
 You CAN create stylish, funky décor without destroying the planet!

 We also love to celebrate world culture via our mats.
 We are committed to using authentic designs that reflect community stories and values, created by artists from Australia, New Zealand, Malaysia, the Pacific Islands and India.

 Naturally, this leads to lots of questions about how we source and pay for our designs.
-We get emails every day from conscientious clients asking why we produce some of our mats overseas, for example.
+We often get emails from conscientious clients asking why we produce some of our mats overseas, for example.
 Do royalties go back into Indigenous communities?
 Are your authentic cultural mats actually produced in faraway sweatshops?
-It’s only natural to be skeptical in this era of unethical mass production.
+It’s only natural to be sceptical in this era of unethical mass production.

 We’ve put together some of the most commonly asked questions here.
 Let us explain a bit about the processes we go through to ensure our products are ethical and beneficial to artists and their communities.

 Historically, there’s been considerable exploitation of local artists in Australia and elsewhere.
 The bustling Australian tourism industry, for example, creates an interest in souvenir boomerangs, didgeridoos, tea towels and t-shirts emblazoned with Australian Indigenous artworks.
 In the past, many of these artworks were either: